sanic-org/sanic-guide/src/en/guide/basics/cookies.md

 - `path: str` - The subset of URLs to which this cookie applies.
 Defaults to `/`.
 - `domain: str` - Specifies the domain for which the cookie is valid.
 An explicitly specified domain must always start with a dot.
-- `max-age: int` - Number of seconds the cookie should live for.
+- `max_age: int` - Number of seconds the cookie should live for.
 - `expires: datetime` - The time for the cookie to expire on the client’s browser.
 Usually it is better to use max-age instead.
 - `secure: bool` - Specifies whether the cookie will only be sent via HTTPS.
 Defaults to `True`.
 - `httponly: bool` - Specifies whether the cookie cannot be read by JavaScript.